QuantEcon/lecture-source-jl/README.md

 **This will have side-effects for your Julia system** (i.e., it will "bake in" a version of Plots.jl) You can re-run the script again whenever the upstream `quantecon-notebooks-julia` TOML changes, and reinstall Julia with step 3. to get back to the old sysimg.

-**Note:** You may see a lot of warnings during this step.
-They can be safely ignored.

 Finally, go to the `source/rst` to continue
 ```bash
 cd ../source/rst